 Got Talent has quickly become the metro's premier talent competition.
-Returning this summer for its sixth season, Got Talent boasts the most talented performers in Greater Kansas City.
+Returning this summer for its seventh season, Got Talent boasts the most talented performers in Greater Kansas City.
 Extraordinary performers will compete for the coveted $5,000 scholarship and the Crowd Pleaser Award.

 Got Talent will be held on Saturday, June 1, 2019 at 7pm at the Lee's Summit High School Performing Arts Center.
 Tickets only $15 per person!

 Talented judges with performing experience are key to the

 Sponsors receive valuable marketing benefits while contributing to the well being of families, children and the community.

 performers will compete for the chance to win one of three scholarships: $1,000, $2,000 or $3,000.

 The competition is open to youth 18 years old and younger and all types of talent giving performers an opportunity to showcase their unique talents on stage.
 This is a true variety show format with singers, dancers, magicians, jugglers, comedians, animal acts and any category in between.

 The talent search begins with auditions in April before a panel of judges.
 Last year over 40 hopeful acts auditioned for the chance of moving on to the finale.
 The top performances are then selected to perform in the show in June and compete for the scholarships.

 Got Talent is a fundraiser to benefit Lee's Summit CARES, a nonprofit community coalition dedicated to preventing youth substance abuse and violence, empowering positive parenting and promoting exemplary character.
 For more information about Lee's Summit CARES visit lscares.org.